 Catalonia’s largest freshwater lake is Banyoles.
 Swimming is only allowed during the summer months.
 It is also used for rowing or canoeing.
 There are also boat trips available for tourists.
 It is one of Girona’s greatest treasures.
 It has a large open space wherein people can stroll around or look for a bike rental Girona, Spain source to explore the place further.
 Get your Girona Volcano Area, Besalú, and Banyoles Lake tour tickets here.

 This coastal area in the province of Girona stretches from Barcelona to the French border.
 Costa Brava Girona, Spain is home to some of the best beaches in Spain, such as Platja Fonda and Cala Estrella.
 This is also where Cala Portaló is located, wherein its unique rock formations were used as a backdrop in the paintings of Salvador Dalí.
 The easiest way to go here is by flying straight into the airport in Girona, Spain.
-Alternately you can take the train from Barcelona or Madrid.
+Alternatively you can take the train from Barcelona or Madrid.
 Get your Costa Brava full-day tour tickets here.

 Places To Stay in Girona, Spain